Biblioklept/biblioklept.github.io/guides/modding/super-simple-lists/stalker/anomaly/index.md

 ### Gameplay
 - [Expanded/Fixed Maps: All In One](https://www.moddb.com/mods/stalker-anomaly/addons/expandedfixed-maps-all-in-one)
-> "Compilation of Map edits aimed on expanding maps adding new cool areas for hideouts or exploration, smoothing stairs ladders and railways making navigation less clunky and deleting some annoying invisible walls that plague some of our favorite locations."
+> A compilation of map edits aimed on expanding maps adding new cool areas for hideouts or exploration, smoothing stairs ladders and railways making navigation less clunky and deleting some annoying invisible walls that plague some of our favorite locations.

 - [Weird Task Framework](https://www.moddb.com/mods/stalker-anomaly/addons/weird-task-framework)
 > Adds new tasks/quests with included task packs.